5 Map Projections

 5.5.1 Globe (Orthographic)

-An orthographic projection reprsents the globe with 3 dimensional accuracy.
+An orthographic projection represents the globe as a 3 dimensional view.

 Show the code

-A Mercator projection reprsents the earth with perpendicular latitude and longitude.
-This projection can be helpful in some kinds of navigation, but areas of landmasses are distorted, especially as one approaches the poles.
+A Mercator projection represents the earth with perpendicular latitude and longitude.
+This projection can be helpful in some kinds of navigation, but areas of landmasses are distorted.
+As one approaches the poles, landmasses are over-sized, while landmasses closer to the equator are under-emphasized.
+Thus, this projection is often seen as one that does not properly acknowledge the size of countries in the Global South.

 Show the code